Golgo 13: The Professional: Plot

-Pablo, an informant for Golgo, informs him that Dawson ordered the hit on him, and that he's currently in Dawson's tower awaiting his advance.
-Pablo goes on to inform Golgo that his wife and children are being kept at ransom in the tower.
-Pablo attempts to shoot Golgo, but is killed by Golgo first.
+Golgo makes his way to New York City after recuperating in Miami with the aid of Pablo, the last of his contacts.
+Emily tries to shoot Golgo in the airport; the shot misses, and Golgo kills Albert as the butler reaches for a handgun.
+In New York City, Pablo informs Golgo that Dawson ordered the hit and is currently holed up in his highrise headquarters, Dawson Castle.
+Pablo reluctantly tells Golgo that his wife and children are being kept at ransom in the tower, then tries to shoot Golgo, who kills Pablo in self-defense.

-Golgo arrives at Dawson Tower in New York City, and begins his ascent to the top floor on foot.
-He first plays a game of cat and mouse with a fleet of helicopter gunships sent to kill him.
+Golgo arrives at Dawson Castle and begins his ascent to the top floor on foot.
+He first plays a game of cat-and-mouse with a fleet of helicopter gunships sent to kill him.
 While on the move, Golgo is attacked by Snake, and a brutal knifefight occurs between the two in an elevator, during which Snake manages to stab Golgo.
 A Bell AH-1 attack helicopter shoots the elevator, killing Snake while Golgo hides by the edge unseen by the helicopter.
-Gold and Silver are then sent to ambush Golgo.
-During the attack, Golgo counters both of them.
-As Gold reopens one of Golgo's prior stab wounds, Golgo bludgeons Gold on the head repeatedly with the butt of his revolver and shoots him.
-Silver, blinded by rage at his partner's death, rushes at Golgo, who quickly stuffs a grenade in Silver's mouth, which kills him.
+As Golgo resumes his ascent, Gold and Silver ambush and assault him.
+After Gold reopens one of Golgo's prior stab wounds, Golgo bludgeons Gold on the head repeatedly with the butt of his revolver, then shoots him.
+Silver, now blinded by rage at his partner's death, rushes at Golgo, who quickly stuffs a live grenade in Silver's mouth, which explodes and kills him.
 Golgo then proceeds towards Dawson.

-Admitting failure, Dawson orders all action against Golgo to end.
-Golgo finally encounters Dawson at the top of his building.
-Following a brief monologue, Dawson attempts suicide by leaping out of the window.
-As he falls, Dawson remembers Robert's suicide note, which reveals that, despite receiving much care from his father throughout his lifetime, Robert was overcome with grief over the possibility that he would never fulfill his father's ambitions; unable to commit suicide, he requested that Golgo kill him.
+Dawson admits failure and orders all action against Golgo to end.
+After Golgo enters the room, Dawson delivers a brief monologue, then attempts suicide by leaping out of the window.
+As he falls, Dawson remembers Robert's suicide note: Despite receiving much care from his father throughout his lifetime, Robert believed he would never fulfill his father's ambitions, but since he was unable to commit suicide himself, Robert hired Golgo instead.
 Before Dawson hits the ground, Golgo shoots him in the head.
-Dawson falls headfirst, crushing his skull and any evidence that he was shot.
-His death is ruled as accidental by the authorities.
+Dawson lands headfirst, crushing his skull and erasing any evidence that he was shot; his death is ruled as "accidental" by the authorities.

-Afterwards, Golgo encounters Laura, who has since become a prostitute.
-Trying to get the attention of men as they pass her by, she grabs a man's arm; when he turns to face her, she is stunned upon recognizing him.
+Some time later, Golgo encounters Laura, who has since become a prostitute.
+Trying to get the attention of men as they pass her by, she recognizes the assassin.
 She eventually draws a pistol and aims it at Golgo, but when she hesitates to fire, he turns his back to her and walks away.
-Laura finally proceeds to shoot; the shot rings out and the scene fades.
-Golgo walks away into the night before the credits roll.
+When Laura finally fires the gun, the shot rings out and the scene fades to black.
+Golgo walks away into the night as the credits roll.